Joaqim/Findus/README.md

+# Findus

-# Personal Typescript library for use with integrating WooCommerce with Fortnox.
+Personal Typescript library for use with integrating WooCommerce with Fortnox.